A project identifier is a unique identifier for an infrastructure project. Every project in OC4IDS has a project identifier in the

 Request a project identifier prefix

-To request a project identifier prefix, contact the OC4IDS Helpdesk by emailing firstname.lastname@example.org and provide the name of your organization.
+To request a project identifier prefix, please e-mail email@example.com with the name of your organization and a brief description of your OC4IDS implementation.